intel/wult/content/pages/howto-view-local.rst

 By installing the "Web Server for Chrome" extension, you will be able to serve the reports locally without an internet connection in future through a graphical interface.
 However this extension is limited to browsers which are compatible with chrome extensions.
+Furthermore, installing this extension from the chrome web store requires that you sign in with a Google account.

     Disclaimer: we have not performed a security audit of this extension and it should be used at your own risk.
 The code is open source, under an MIT license and can be browsed `on GitHub